chrisnatali/docs/way_forward.md

 ## A SWAN?

 Was it elegant?
 Hardly.
 Effective?
 We like to think so.
 We used it to capture and integrate over 2300 km of grid data into a cohesive dataset that can now be updated by any of its users.
 Will this Ugly Duckling turn into a swan?
+A lot of that rides on whether and how we reconcile our instance of OpenStreetMap and its data with the Master.
 Time will tell.